 Unsurprisingly, there's no one-size-fits-all solution for creating a profitable course.
 Your ideal course creation platform is unique to your needs and goals.
 Are online courses your bread and butter?
 Then you need a platform that helps you reach the maximum number of students.
 Does teaching and engaging with students excite you?
 Then a course creator with interactive tools would work well.
 Are you creating a course to engage your existing audience?
 Then you'll want a tool with robust marketing features.

 While every platform has its own unique selling point, I've judged the online course software below based on certain criteria:

 Content formats supported, including video, audio, PDFs, and images

 Editing features and customization options

-Whether or not they're realistically affordable for small businesses
+Whether or not they're realistically affordable for small and medium businesses

 Support for assessments: quizzes, exams, certifications, etc.

 With those criteria in mind, I narrowed it down to 21 apps worth testing, then spent several days exploring them and running through an in-depth testing process.
 Here's what it looked like: